Inclusive STEM Education for Students with Diverse Learning Needs (PL2105)

 - Mark Risicatto from St Joseph's Flexible Learning Centre on STEM programs for young people disengaged from mainstream education

-- National Gallery of Victoria on their AUSLAN education programs and their art and design resources for people with autism
+- National Gallery of Victoria on their education programs and art and design resources for people with autism and other learning needs

 Each webinar will feature presentations by practitioners and a Q&A panel discussion